 Battery Life Explained - How to Prolong the Life of Lithium Batteries

 As home energy storage systems grow in popularity and electricity prices continue to increase, more households are installing lithium batteries to reduce energy costs and provide backup power.
 These batteries are a significant investment, often costing upwards of $10k for a typical 10kWh system, so it is vital to understand how to make the most of this asset.
+Most home solar battery systems sold today use lithium iron phosphate or LFP cells due to the longer lifespan and very low risk of thermal runaway (fire).
+There are other lithium cell chemistries available, such as NCA and NMC, which are used in some electric vehicles, but these are rarely used for home storage batteries.
+For this reason, this article is primarily focused on how to prolong the life of lithium LFP batteries.

-While most battery manufacturers offer a 10-year warranty, there is confusion over the capacity loss over time and how to ensure the battery lasts up to and beyond the warranty period.
+While most solar battery manufacturers offer a 10-year warranty, there is confusion over the capacity loss over time and how to ensure the battery lasts up to and beyond the warranty period.
 To prolong battery life, it’s crucial to know how to maintain and operate lithium battery systems in ways that protect and extend their lifespan.
 This article explains good battery management practices and delves into the technical considerations behind battery depth of discharge (DOD) and its effect on battery degradation, reliability and lifespan.

 Battery Lifespan and Capacity